From the Associated Press — July 20, 2015

 The patrol said the driver of a Jeep was traveling the wrong way in the southbound lanes of the highway in Hillsborough about 3 a.m.
 Sunday when the accident occurred.
 The Jeep smashed into a passenger car with four occupants, three of whom were killed instantly.

 The driver of the second car was identified as 49-year-old Felicia Harris of Charlotte.
 The names of the child and other passenger killed are not being released until relatives can be notified.

 The driver of the Jeep was taken to UNC Hospital.
 Officials said his injuries were not life-threatening.

-There were 1,566 wrong-way drivers in a recent multi-year Fatality Analysis Reporting System (FARS) data set.
+There was 1,566 wrong-way drivers in a recent multi-year Fatality Analysis Reporting System (FARS) data set.
 Of these accidents, 936 wrong-way drivers (60 percent) involved alcohol.

 Preventing Wrong-Way Collisions By Elderly Drivers

 Following a 2000–2005 study of wrong-way collisions in North Carolina, the state’s Older Driver Working Group developed a strategy for advanced signage at interchanges.